justin-roche/key-metrics/README.md

 ## Usage
 The keylogger I am using can be found here: [Simple Keylogger](https://simple-keylogger.github.io)

 For Key Metrics to make use of the keylogger's logfile, the source code for the keylogger needs to be updated to add a timestamp for key records.
-In keylogger.c, add the following:
+For Simple Keylogger, include time.h in the headers and import it, then in keylogger.c, add the following:

 ```c
     time_t rawtime;